 Caratacus must have been a charismatic commander, probably inspired and aided by the Druids throughout those eight years of hit-and-run campaigning.
-Dr Graham Webster says: "If Cunobeline can be said to have been the first British statesman, Caratacus was certainly the first great British commander".
-In view of what he achieved in Wales, a foreign country to this Catuvellaunian prince, and in view of his inspiring leadership of Welsh tribal leaders and their warriors for eight years-longer than Caesar's Gallic War, longer than Hitler's World War II-I'd call Caratacus the first Prince of Wales.
-But his exit strategy from Wales wasn't smart.
-Caratacus sought aid in Yorkshire and, after being captured in AD 51 by Cartimandua, queen of the Brigantes of northern England, he ended up in chains in Rome.
+Dr Graham Webster says, "If Cunobeline (Fig.15) can said to have been the first British statesman, Caratacus (Fig.16) was certainly the first great British commander."
+In view of what he achieved in Wales, a foreign country to this Catuvellaunian prince, and in view of his inspiring leadership of Welsh tribal leaders and their warriors for eight years, (longer than Caesar's Gallic War and longer than Hitler's World War Two), I'd call Caratacus the first 'Prince of Wales'.

+However, his exit strategy from Wales wasn't smart.
+Caratacus sought aid in Yorkshire and, after being captured in AD 51 by Cartimandua, queen of the Brigantes of Northern England, he ended up in chains in Rome.
 He was due to be executed after a triumphal parade held to celebrate Claudius' conquest of Britain.
-However, Caratacus spoke so eloquently to the Senate-"if you preserve me safe and sound, I shall be an eternal example of your clemency" (Tacitus, Annals 14.31)- that his life was spared and he died a natural death sometime later, still in Rome.
+However, Caratacus spoke so eloquently to the Senate, "If you preserve me safe and sound, I shall be an eternal example of your clemency," (Tacitus Annals 14.31) that his life was spared and he died a natural death sometime later, still in Rome.